 There is an injury causing meniscal tear previously.
 This tear functions as a one-way valve through which synovial fluid extrudes and then concentrates to form a gel-like material.

 Horizontal and complex tears usually lead to parameniscal cysts whereas radial or vertical tears usually lead to perimeniscal cysts.

 There could be an associated articular cartilage injury or anterior cruciate ligament tear.
 Discoid meniscus is found to be associated too.

 The cyst alone is of little consequence but bigger cyst can cause discomfort.

-Meniscus is a fibroelastic cartilage formed by interlacing network of collagen, proteoglycan, glycoproteins, and cellular elements.
+The meniscus is a fibroelastic cartilage formed by interlacing network of collagen, proteoglycan, glycoproteins, and cellular elements.
 It has 65-75% water.
 Type I collagen dominates [90%]

-Blood supply of menisci is by medial inferior genicular artery which supplies peripheral 20-30% of medial meniscus, lateral inferior genicular artery which supplies peripheral 10-25% of lateral meniscus
+Blood supply of menisci is by medial inferior genicular artery which supplies peripheral 20-30% of medial meniscus, lateral inferior genicular artery which supplies peripheral 10-25% of the lateral meniscus

 Central 75% portion of both the menisci receives nutrition through diffusion from synovial fluid.